g7mzr/db-php/docs/31_API_Admin.md

 /**
  * Function to check if a Database User Exist
  *
- * @param string $username The name of the database user *
+ * @param string $username The name of the database user.
+ *
- * @return boolean true if user exists, False if, or DB Error *
+ * @return boolean true if user exists, False if, or DB Error.
+ *
  * @access public
  */